StephanvanSchaik/gentoo-on-arm/cubieboard2/status.md

 # What does work?

  - MicroSD.
+ - SATA (tested with a 3.5" HDD, you have to be careful with the current though).
  - USB.
  - /dev/fb0 using HDMI with support for EDID parsing.
  - X11 using fbturbo.